scope3data/methodology/docs/publisher_model.md

 Our approach has been to create statistical averages of various inputs into the model that ensure that all emissions are captured and that decisions made based on the data will have the desired effect.

 For instance, a device model for a user that we know is on a personal computer of some sort.
 We assume that a "personal computer" is the weighted average of electricity use of a desktop (38%), laptop (62%), and monitor (52%) based on publicly-available data.
 By merging these together we do lose the ability to optimize a campaign to run only against laptops, which would save significant energy.
 However, this is not a feature available in any advertising platform that we are aware of, and even if it were, this data would not be generally available to the ecosystem at large.

-### Different assumptions about emissions from data transmission

-Add discussion here

 ### Interaction with content